fasiha/ebisu/README.md

 Then there’s a long [Math](#the-math) section that details Ebisu’s algorithm mathematically.
 If you like Gamma-distributed random variables, importance sampling, and maximum likelihood, this is for you.

-> Nerdy details in a nutshell: Ebisu begins by you positing [Gamma](https://en.wikipedia.org/wiki/Gamma_distribution) priors on (1) the memory halflife of a newly-learned fact, as well as (2) a boost factor that governs how quickly that memory strengthens after each successful review.
-This allows you to easily find the facts that are most in danger of forgetting, via simple arithmetic.
-Next, a future *quiz* is modeled as a [binomial](https://en.wikipedia.org/wiki/Binomial_distribution) or noisy Bernoulli trial whose underlying probability is an exponential function of the halflife and the time elapsed since the fact was last reviewed.
-Ebisu then does a Bayesian update of the halflife, either using the boost as a static factor or jointly updating both halflife and boost.
-The static update is quite fast, involving an evaluation of the [Gamma function](https://en.wikipedia.org/wiki/Gamma_function) and the [Bessel function of the second kind](https://docs.scipy.org/doc/scipy/reference/generated/scipy.special.kve.html).
-The joint update more expensive and involves fitting the bivariate posterior to a bivariate Gamma distribution followed by importance sampling.
+> Nerdy details in a nutshell: Ebisu largely follows Mozer et al.’s multiscale context model (MCM) of \(n\) leaky integrators, published at [NIPS 2009](https://home.cs.colorado.edu/~mozer/Research/Selected%20Publications/reprints/MozerPashlerCepedaLindseyVul2009.pdf) ([local copy](./MozerPashlerCepedaLindseyVul2009.pdf)), but with a Bayesian twist.
+The probability of recall for a given fact is assumed to be governed by an ensemble of decaying exponentials with *fixed* time constants (these increase from an hour to ten years) but *uncertain* mixture weights.
+The weights themselves decay according to an exponential to a single uncertain value governed by a single Beta random variable.
+Therefore, the recall probability at any given time is a straightforward arithmetic expression of elapsed time, time constants, and weights.
+And after a quiz, the new best estimate of the weights is computed via a simple MAP (maximum a posteriori) estimator implemented as a simple hill-climbing algorithm.

-Finally, in the [Source Code](#source-code) section, we describe the software testing done to validate the math, including comparing Ebisu’s updates to
+Finally, in the [Source Code](#source-code) section, we describe the software testing done to validate the math, including tests comparing Ebisu’s output to Monte Carlo sampling.
-1. vanilla Monte Carlo,
-2. numerical integration, and
-3. MCMC (Markov-chain Monte Carlo) via [Stan](https://mc-stan.org).

 A quick note on history—more information is in the [Changelog](https://github.com/fasiha/ebisu/blob/gh-pages/CHANGELOG.md).
 This document discusses Ebisu v3.
-Versions 2 and before used a very different model that was simpler but failed to handle the strenghening of memory that accompanied quizzes.
-If you used Ebisu <=2 and are confused, see the [Changelog](https://github.com/fasiha/ebisu/blob/gh-pages/CHANGELOG.md) for a migration guide.
+Versions 2 and before used a very different model that was both more complex and that failed to handle the *strenghening* of memory that accompanied quizzes.
+If you are interested, see the [Changelog](https://github.com/fasiha/ebisu/blob/gh-pages/CHANGELOG.md) for details and a migration guide.

 ## Install
 ```sh